 If you have a pasta machine, you can use an alternative process, which is even easier.
 First, set your machine to the lowest setting (usually 0 or 1).
 Take your fresh dough and flatten it with your hands.
 Dust the flattened dough with flour and run it through the rollers of the machine.
 Then, fold the dough into thirds, turn it 90 degrees, sprinkle it with flour, and send it through the pasta machine.
 You’ll do this process a total of four times.
 (It’s important to do because it mixes and evens out the dough.)
 After sending it through a machine four times, the pasta may be pretty long.
 Feel free to cut it in half, but just be sure to replicate anything you do to one half of the dough to the other.

 If you’re using a pasta machine, next, set it to the second-lowest setting.
 For example, if the machines start at 0, set it to 1.
 If it starts at 1, set it to 2.
-Run the dough sheet through the machine a total of four more times, each time, turning your pasta machine to the next setting before sending the dough through again.
+Using the hand crank, run the dough sheet through the pasta maker a total of four more times, each time, turning the machine to the next setting before sending the dough through again.
 So, if the lowest setting is 0, you’d turn it to 1 then 2, and so on until you reach 4.
 In total, by this point, you’ll have run the dough through the machine eight times (four times at the lowest setting, and then four more times at the higher settings).

 Once the noodles have been cut, liberally dust them with flour and give them a light shake.